tailwarden/frontend-challenge/README.md

 - Track cloud account stats (costs & usage)
 - Filter data by cloud account.

 >  Bonus: Surprise us!
 Add a feature that you think would work well here !
-Also, feel free your own look & feel.
+Also, feel free to add your own look & feel.

 ### API documentation